openhive-network/haf_block_explorer/README.md

 ./scripts/setup_db.sh

 ```
-If u want setup db only, use:
+If u want setup db only in case dependancies are already set up, use only:
 ```
-./scripts/setup_dependancies.sh
 ./scripts/setup_db.sh
 ```
-This will create required postgres schemas and roles, also [indexes](https://gitlab.syncad.com/hive/haf_block_explorer/-/blob/22-create-witness-table/db/indexes.sql#L20) on haf db.

 Then install gui dependancies
 ```
 cd gui ; npm install ; cd ..